flintlib/flint/doc/source/fq.rst

     Returns 0 if ``op`` is 0, otherwise it returns 1 if ``op`` is a generator of the multiplicative group, and -1 if it is not.

+    This function can also be used to check primitivity of a generator of a finite field whose defining polynomial is not primitive.

 .. function:: int fq_is_primitive(const fq_t op, const fq_ctx_t ctx)

     Returns whether ``op`` is primitive, i.e., whether it is a